- Engineering and Construction

 Guidelines for Overhead to Underground Conversion

-a) An interested neighborhood selects a neighborhood representative and outlines the project limits for a prospective OH to UG utility conversion project.
-The neighborhood representative contacts JEA to review the project boundary from a system feasibility standpoint.
-JEA contacts other utilities (AT&T, Comcast or other) to advise them of the preliminary project request.
+- An interested neighborhood selects a neighborhood representative and outlines the project limits for a prospective OH to UG utility conversion project.
+The neighborhood representative must contact JEA to review the project boundary from a system feasibility standpoint.
+JEA will contact other utilities (AT&T, Comcast or other) to advise them of the preliminary project request.

 The costs for the basic utility conversion (lines in the public right of way) will be divided by the total number of benefiting properties to arrive at a cost per unit.
 The property owners then have another opportunity to review and agree with the costs and confirm their willingness to participate by signing a petition form for the costs per unit.

-e) The cost estimate will include the City’s standard street lighting option unless the neighborhood elects street light upgrades.
+- The cost estimate will include the City’s standard street lighting option unless the neighborhood elects street light upgrades.
 The street lighting upgrade costs can be built in to the assessment cost.
 City Public Works and traffic engineering personnel must approve any lighting upgrades.
 All lighting must be selected from the City/JEA’s existing approved street lighting standards.
 The basic lighting standard is Low Profile 70 Watt High Pressure Sodium.
+View the different styles of lights JEA offers

 Where not possible or practical, easements for such equipment will be required for the project to go forward.
 The projects anticipate that easements will be donated for use by JEA or other existing utility providers necessary for the project conversion.
 In the event any easements must be purchased, the costs of such land rights acquisition will become a part of the overall project cost to be divided on a per unit basis.
 Easements will need to be sufficient to provide for all existing utility services – electric, cable, telephone or other as they relate to project conversion.
 Please note that conversions to UG do require above ground equipment such as transformers, switch cabinets, junction boxes, equipment boxes so there will continue to be some visible equipment elements.